pryv/dev-site/source/guides/webhooks.md

 ### Frequency limit

 In case you are dealing with possibly frequent data changes, you might encounter a surge of data changes.
 In order to avoid notifying the external service too often, webhook executions have a frequency limit `minIntervalMs`.
-If multiple changes of different resources occur during a short internal, they will be bundled in the `messages` array of the webhook request payload.
+If multiple changes of different resources occur during a short interval, they will be bundled in the `messages` array of the webhook request payload.

 The `minIntervalMs` parameter can be configured by the Pryv.io platform administrator.